apache/spark-website/releases/_posts/2013-09-25-spark-release-0-8-0.md

   </span>
 </div>

-Spark 0.8.0 is a major release that includes many new capabilities and usability improvements.
-It’s also our first release under the Apache incubator.
+Apache Spark 0.8.0 is a major release that includes many new capabilities and usability improvements.
+It’s also our first release in the Apache incubator.
 It is the largest Spark release yet, with contributions from 67 developers and 24 companies.

 You can download Spark 0.8.0 as either a <a href="http://spark-project.org/download/spark-0.8.0-incubating.tgz">source package</a> (4 MB tar.gz) or a prebuilt pacakge for <a href="http://spark-project.org/download/spark-0.8.0-incubating-bin-hadoop1.tgz">Hadoop 1 / CDH3</a> or <a href="http://spark-project.org/download/spark-0.8.0-incubating-bin-cdh4.tgz">CDH4</a> (125 MB tar.gz).
 Release signatures and checksums are available at the official [Apache download site](http://www.apache.org/dist/incubator/spark/spark-0.8.0-incubating/).